- Anees B. Chagpar, MD, MSc, MPH, MA, MBA, FACS

 - Heather Paladine, MD

 Dr. Paladine investigated the key characteristics, benefits and challenges of women family physicians that practice in rural settings.

 Drs.
-Levine and Mechaber believed best practices for mentoring female medical students had not been studied thoroughly.
-By analyzing data from a series of student and faculty focus groups, the doctors hoped to find new techniques that would assist educators in developing effective mentoring programs.
+Levine and Mechaber studied best practices for mentoring female medical students by analyzing data from a series of student and faculty focus groups.

-Dr. Borges and her team of investigators surveyed a representative sample of all women physicians in academic medicine.
-The goal of her study was to gain perspective on how, when and why physicians choose an academic path.
+Dr. Borges and her team of investigators surveyed a representative sample of all women physicians in academic medicine in order to gain perspective on how, when and why physicians choose an academic path.